acoustic-content-samples/sample-sites-pzn/README.md

 1. Download the **sample-sites-pzn** zip and unpackage it into an empty directory

-### Install the Login and Personalized item components
+### Install the Login and Personalized content components

 1. Unpackage _/sample-sites-pzn/scripts/osloPackage.zip_ into _<root directory of your site>/osloPackage_
 2. Run `npm run install-layouts-from-folder osloPackage`